nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

     // pipelines are primarily used to retrieve the pipeline configuration from the code repository,
     // please provide at least one set of data.
     // Support for multi-branch pipelines: If there are multiple branches in the code repository,
-    // the project pipeline runtime will retrieve the pipelines of multiple branches based on the 'pipelines' properties.
+    // the project pipeline runtime will retrieve the pipelines of multiple branches based on the "pipelines" properties.
     // An example of multi-branch pipelines:
-    // A team adopts trunk-based development and there are a trunk named 'main' and multiple short-lived feature branches in the code repository.
+    // A team adopts trunk-based development and there are a trunk named "main"
+    // and multiple short-lived feature branches in the code repository.
     // During the development stage, developers push code to the feature branches, triggering the development pipeline.
     // The pipeline will perform tasks such as static code analysis, building, and unit testing.
     // During the integration stage, developers submit MRs to merge the feature branches into the trunk.
     // If the MR is approved, it will trigger the integration pipeline.
     // The pipeline will perform tasks such as building, deploying, and testing.
-    // During the release stage, a release manager or engineer applies tags based on the main branch, triggering the release pipeline.
+    // During the release stage, a release manager or engineer applies tags based on the main branch,
+    // triggering the release pipeline.
     // The pipeline will push production images to the image repository, specifically designed to store production images.
-    // To implement a multi-branch pipeline scenario, you need to configure multiple sets of pipeline (refer to the request example).
+    // To implement a multi-branch pipeline scenario,
+    // you need to configure multiple sets of pipeline (refer to the request example).
     "pipelines": [
         {
             // name is used to associate the pipeline with the event source.